The now derelict Buzludzha Monument in central Bulgaria. Matt Munro/Lonely Planet

-Just a flight, train or bus away from most European capitals, Bulgaria truly has so much to offer.
-Proud of their rich heritage and long and challenging history, Bulgarians may appear grumpy at first glance, but don’t be fooled.
-The genuine hospitality and diversity of experiences is what makes the country worth a visit.
+Proud of their rich heritage and long and challenging history, Bulgarians may appear grumpy at first glance – but don’t be fooled.
+The genuine hospitality and diversity of experiences in Bulgaria is what makes the country worth a visit.

-Whether you’re going for a long weekend or you want to spend a week or two hiking, sightseeing and enjoying the seaside, it’s a no-brainer: Bulgaria offers great value for money and will surprise you with its diverse array of experience
+Whether you’re going for a long weekend or you want to spend a week or two hiking, sightseeing and enjoying the seaside, here’s what you need to know about this alluring, intriguing, great-value Eastern European destination.

 When should I go to Bulgaria?

-With its four distinct seasons, each one offering something different, Bulgaria is a year-round playground.
-The winter months from December to mid-April are ideal for ski or snowboarding enthusiasts in one of the winter resorts – Bansko is a famous ski destination, Borovets offers a local experience just an hour and a half from Sofia and Pamporovo is known for its family-friendly slopes and hotels.
+Since Bulgaria enjoys four distinct seasons, each one offering something different, the country is a year-round playground.
+The winter months from December to mid-April are ideal for ski or snowboarding enthusiasts at a winter resort.
+Bansko is an internationally famous ski destination.
+Borovets offers a local experience just 90 minutes from Sofia, while Pamporovo is known for its family-friendly slopes and hotels.

-Spring is usually quieter, being a shoulder season, and it’s perfect for peaceful sightseeing and backpacking.
-Summer, though hot with temperatures reaching 40°C (100°F), is great for exploring hidden beaches and water-based activities on the Bulgarian seaside, with July and August being the busiest months.
+The shoulder season of spring is usually quieter, and it’s a perfect team for peaceful sightseeing and backpacking.
+While summer temperatures can reach 40°C (100°F), this is a great time to explore hidden beaches and water sports activities on Bulgaria’s Black Sea coast, with July and August being the busiest months.

-Autumn, particularly in September and October, offers pleasant weather and fewer crowds, making it a good time for budget travelers to find affordable accommodation.
-These are also some of the best months for hiking in one of the many Bulgarian mountains.
+Autumn, particularly in September and October, offers pleasant weather and fewer crowds (plus lower-priced accommodations).
+These are also some of the best months for hiking in the Bulgarian mountains.

 How much time should I spend in Bulgaria?

-For a first-time visit, between a long weekend and a week is enough time to cover the most iconic spots and get a glimpse of the country’s rich culture.
-Start with a day or two in Sofia to soak in the capital's vibe, then head to the charming town of Plovdiv, one of Europe's oldest cities and only 2 hours from Sofia by car (or just under 2.5 hours by train).
-Finish your trip with a visit to the seaside towns of Burgas or Varna to enjoy the beautiful coast (a 4- to 6-hour drive from the capital, or an 8-hour train journey).
+A first-time visit between a long weekend and a week in duration is enough time to cover the most iconic spots and get a glimpse of the country’s rich culture.
+Start with a day or two in Sofia to soak in the capital’s vibe, then head to the charming town of Plovdiv, one of Europe’s oldest cities that’s only two hours from Sofia by car (or just under two-and-a-half hours by train).
+Finish your trip with a visit to the seaside towns of Burgas or Varna to enjoy the beautiful coast (a four-to six-hour drive from the capital, or an eight-hour train journey).

 Is it easy to get in and around Bulgaria?

-Bulgaria is well-connected by air with major European countries through three big airports: Sofia, Burgas, and Varna.
+Bulgaria has frequent connections with other European countries through its three main airports at Sofia, Burgas and Varna.

 The best way to stay connected.